What is RevMan Web?

 What does the future look like?

-RevMan Web allows us to improve the review writing process in ways RevMan 5 cannot.
-The roadmap for RevMan Web below shows the order in which new value for Cochrane will be implemented in RevMan Web.
+RevMan Web allows us to improve the review writing process.
+New value for Cochrane will be implemented in line with the roadmap below:

 Covidence is Cochrane's partner tool for screening and data extraction.
 Integrating RevMan Web with Covidence helps fulfil the goal to streamline the review production process and will allow authors to switch easily between the systems.